MishaelThomas/Vargi-Bots_eYRC-2020-21/README.md

 ### Google App Scripting

-Data recieved from warehouse through HTTPS protocol was updated in the Google spreadsheets using Google Apps Scripting.
+Data recieved from warehouse through HTTPS protocol was updated in the Google spreadsheets using Google App Scripting.
 It was also used to send mail notification to customers.

 # Technology Stack: